Glaucoma - Medical Condition

 Traumatic glaucoma is the result of eye injury, often appearing years after the event.

 The biggest problem with glaucoma is the lack of symptoms, since you can’t feel the pressure in the eye.
 Only a few people get headaches, red eye, or blurred vision.
-If you don’t get your eyes tested regularly, the first noticeable symptom could be permanent “holes” in your vision.
+If you don’t get your eyes tested regularly, the first noticeable symptom could be permanent "holes" in your vision or “tunnel vision” in advanced stages.
 Lack of treatment of glaucoma often leads to blindness.

 The first thing an eye doctor will want to check is the eye’s internal pressure.
 An air-puff tonometer can measure this without touching the eye.
 The doctor will also look into the eye through the transparent pupil with an ophthalmoscope.
 This is essential because normal tension glaucoma is missed by the eye pressure test.

 Early damage from glaucoma can be detected with a visual field test.
 You’ll be asked to spot flashing lights around the rim of your field of vision.
 A computer is often used to perform this test.

 Medications are available that can reduce eye pressure and prevent damage.
 Most are given as eye drops.
 Beta-blockers (e.g., betaxolol*, levobunolol, timolol), alpha2-agonists (e.g., brimonidine), and carbonic anhydrase inhibitors (e.g., dorzolamide, brinzolamide) slow the production of eye fluid (aqueous humour), while prostaglandin analogs (e.g., latanoprost, travoprost, bimatoprost) and miotics (medications that contract the pupil, such as pilocarpine) improve drainage.
 Medications have to be used indefinitely, so many people with glaucoma end up opting for surgery or laser treatment.